HP 9000 Series 800 Nova Servers

 Chipset

-The chipset a variant of the ASP, with at least the Viper memory controller interfacing the processor to memory and the HP-PB I/O bus.
-The rest of the system I/O is implemented on so-called HP-PB Personality Boards.
+The chipset is a variant of HP ASP with HP Viper memory controller, interfacing the processor to memory and HP-PB I/O bus.
+System I/O is implemented on so-called HP-PB Personality Boards with separate I/O devices and chips.

 » View a system-level illustration (ASCII) of the 807-877 chipset.